 As a rule, cats crave meat and other animal products.
 Many cats will enjoy snacking on other kinds of foods; they may try to eat your sweet snacks, even if they cannot fully taste the sweetness.
 In these cases, it is likely the fat that the cat is tasting and craving.
 Some cats even seem to enjoy certain types of fruit.
 This just proves the stereotype that cats don't follow the rules!

 Even though your cat might want to eat these "out-of-character" foods, it doesn't mean the foods are healthy for cats.
 Tiny amounts of fruit or non-toxic desserts (i.e. no chocolate) may not be harmful but should be fed sparingly.
 Even healthy cat treats or scraps of meat and fish should be given with caution.
-Treats should make up more than about ten percent of your cat's diet in order to provide a proper nutrient and calorie balance.
+Treats should make up no more than ten to fifteen percent of your cat's diet in order to provide a proper nutrient and calorie balance.

 Choose cat food that is rich in animal proteins and low in carbohydrates.
 All dry food contains more carbohydrates than cats need, so many vets are now recommending feeding all or part wet food to increase protein intake and reduce carbohydrate intake.